abusaeed2433/JavaBasic/out/production/JavaPractice/g_TheObjectClass/info2.md

   protected Object clone() throws CloneNotSupportedException
   ```
 - `clone()` method
-  - It is protected, so you must `override` it for using in your class,
+  - It is `protected`, so you must `override` it for using in your class,
-  - Return type is Object.
-So, you have to cast if after cloning,
+  - Return type is `Object`.
+So, you have to cast it after cloning,
   - You do not need to know any internal details of it,
   - The `clone()` method in the Object class has all the code that is needed to clone an object,
   - Just call the `clone()` method of your class,
-  - It will make a bitwise copy of the original object and return the reference of the copy,
+  - It will make a `bitwise copy` of the original object and return the reference of the copy,

 - Ex-1: See `Student.java`,
   ```